MP Estate Planning UK

 Trust Law in the UK

-• The Trustee Act 2000, which outlines the duties and powers of trustees.
+• The Trustee Act 2000, which outlines the duties, powers, and standard of care expected of trustees.

-• The Inheritance Tax Act 1984, which affects how trusts are taxed.
+• The Inheritance Tax Act 1984, which governs how trusts are taxed for IHT purposes, including the relevant property regime for discretionary trusts.

-Understanding these legal principles is vital for creating a trust that is both effective and compliant with UK law.
+Understanding these legal principles is essential for creating a trust that is both effective and fully compliant with UK law.

 How to Fund a Trust with Property